Unraveling the History and Genetics of Multiple Sclerosis and Neurodegenerative Diseases

 When myelin is damaged, this transmission can be disrupted or blocked, leading to various, often severe, symptoms.
 Autoimmune attack on myelin leads to inflammation and damage, and in severe cases, scar tissue forms, which further impedes the transmission of nerve signals.
 The disease is currently incurable.

-Recent research has revealed that key genetic factors that increase the risk of multiple sclerosis were introduced to northwestern Europe about 5,000 years ago.
+Recent research has revealed that key genetic factors that increase the risk of multiple sclerosis were introduced to northwestern Europe regarding 5,000 years ago.
 This genetic influx is attributed to the migration of sheep and cattle farmers from the east.

 It was found out where the disease originated from